periskop-dev/periskop/CONTRIBUTING.md

 All the commands that boot up containers override 2 environment variables:

 - `SERVER_URL`: This is the url of the back-end.
-The `Makefile` will grab the `docker-machine ip default` ip and assign it to this variable in case the containers are running inside `Virtualbox` or some other setup that assigns a differnt ip than the host.
+The `Makefile` will default the `DOCKER_IP` variable to `localhost` and assign it to this variable in case the containers are running inside `Virtualbox` or some other setup that assigns a differnt ip than the host.
+If your configuration runs `docker` containers with different a different `URL` you can specify by running `make up DOCKER_IP=<your_docker_ip>`
 - `SERVER_PORT`: The port where the back-end will be listening to.
 It defaults to `8080`.

 ## Testing